 In 2013, I returned to my passion for the theatre and directed the show “Six out of 49”.
 The show was entered into the official selection of the most prestigious national theatre festival from Romania and was taken over by the National Romanian TV channel.
 I’ve started working in theatre as well making shows with clear cinematic feel that enhance the value of actors.

-Since 2014, I became a doctor candidate in Visual Arts at the National University of Arts in Bucharest.
+In 2017 I became Doctor in Visual Arts at the National University of Arts in Bucharest.
+The subject of my thesis is “The Metamorphosis of the Narrative Script into Film Visuality”.